 Whey protein comes in three types: whey concentrate, whey isolate, and whey hydrolysate.

-Due to its high quality and well-researched muscle-building properties, whey protein may be the best animal-based protein powder you can get.
+Due to its high quality and well-researched muscle-building properties, whey protein may be the best protein powders you can get.
 However, it’s not an option on a vegan diet.
 It’s also lactose-based, so if you are lactose intolerant it may not work for you.

 Casein Protein Powder